 If you're headed to Derby chances are that you're already aware that it has over 40km of world class mountain bike trails at Blue Derby Trails - Ride Blue Derby has a fantastic website withs maps, gradings and lots of other useful information https://www.ridebluederby.com.au/trails/

 If travelling from the west, Scottsdale is your best bet for supplies.
-There’s a large Woolworths and the IGA on the main road through town has great locally sourced pork.
-There’s also a pharmacy, bakery, Reject Shop, BP and Caltex.
-Along with several of the major liquor stores, there’s Little Rivers Brewing Company, a great boutique brewery where you can imbibe onsite or grab a few local ales, wines or ciders to takeaway (check out their Facebook page as once a month they have a Food Truck Fiesta Friday night knees up!).
+There’s a large Woolworths and the IGA, along with a pharmacy, bakery, Reject Shop, BP and Caltex, several of the major liquor stores and there’s Little Rivers Brewing Company.

 If you’re coming from the east coast, St Helens would be the best place to stock up – they have a Supa IGA, an Everyday IGA, bakery, BWS, BP and United Petroleum and pharmacy.